Workflow for Enforcement -vs- Detailed Project Planning

 I face exactly the same problem and I don't the best way to avoid it.
 We've decided not using the Gannt or Calendar views for while and break the issue is something we don't want to do.

 Maybe some sort of milestone inside the version would help, but I'm not sure about this.

-RE: Workflow for Enforcement -vs- Detailed Project Planning - Added by Brian Alexander over 8 years ago
+RE: Workflow for Enforcement -vs- Detailed Project Planning - Added by Brian Alexander about 11 years ago

 Right now I am leaning towards breaking the workflows up and using custom fields to link them...
 For example a development workflow with 'tested-in' custom field for the issue tracking the testing.
 Then having a testing workflow with 'developed-in' custom field for the issue that tracks the development.
 This should get the Redmine calendar and gannt chat back to matching what really happens...

 I didn't like this idea much when I started but it is growing on me.
 It keeps the notes for each issue relevant to the current team - testers don't have to wade through developer notes and vice-versa.
 This also allows me to target the training materials to each team.
 Analysts and testers are not terribly concerned with code reviews and developers are usually not terribly interested in impact analysis or test plan development.